fazl/javascript/tictactoe/basic/basic-tictactoe-notes.md

 - [ ] 18/4/2020 unit tests e.g. for line-generator func
 - [ ] 15/4/2020 Convert to a Sliding Tile Puzzle
     - [ ] one button represents empty cell, others must carry a label (e.g. 1,2,3..)
+- [ ] 18/4/2020 Conways game of life - using some kind of timer event in javascript??